Jack the Ripper. *Deep sigh.* Okay, let’s do this.

 Knight talks about Masonic secrecy arguing first that it is ‘pantomime’.
 But then he claims that in the case of the Ripper, a Mason took the violent oaths of secrecy literally and slashed the throats of some women.
 Now we’re going into talking about British Royalty.

 Sigh.
-Okay, this nonsense was fun when Alan Moore took it and made something interesting of it, but wringing good stories out of dud sources is kind of Moore’s thing.
+Okay, this nonsense was fun when Alan Moore took it and gave it a polish.
+But wringing good stories out of dud source material is kind of Moore’s thing.
 I was going to save this rant for the end, but do you know the interesting thing about Jack the Ripper?
 He may not have existed.
-Yup, basically the East End was a violent place, and vicious creeps murder sex workers because police aren’t keen on investigating and because of straight-up misogyny.
+Yup, basically the East End was a violent place, and vicious creeps murder sex workers — partly because police aren’t keen on investigating and partly just because of straight-up misogyny.
 Brutal murders happened, and if by pure random chance you had several brutal murders taking place relatively close to one another in time and space it’s easy to assume the same culprit.

 Exactly how many victims the Ripper had has been disputed because there are similar murders outside of ‘the canonical five’ — as I said, things like that happened.
 The ‘Dear Boss’ letter and others were mostly fakes written to drum up business for the newspapers or as a sick means of identifying with the killer.
 The logistics of how a killer murdered Eddows and Stride on the same night has been argued to death, but if no one had to move unseen between the murder sites the question vanishes.